dojonorth/fun-basics-dojo/README.md

 Here we look at actually applying the functor we've created in anger.
 This test requires writing a few little helper methods that we'll then chain together at the end.
 Hopefully their behaviour should be obvious form the test, but if not here a quick outline:
 * ```def throwCodeball(randomFunction: () => Boolean): Codeball[Codemon]```: Models us throwing a Codeball in an effort to capture a wild Codemon.
 Only Rusa are stupid enough to be caught like this and even then, only if we're lucky (which we model via the passed in random function).
 * ```def baitTrap(bait: Codemon): Codeball[Codemon] = bait```: This simulates us baiting a trap with another Codemon in a effort to capture a better one.
 Only baiting the trap with a Rusa will work, in which case, we'll capture a Sikachu.
-Baiting it with anything else will leave us with nothing.
+Baiting it with anything else will leave us empty handed.
 * ```def fastEvolveCodemon(randomFunction: () => Boolean)(codemonToEvolve: Codemon): Codeball[Codemon]```: We're not prepared to wait for our Codemon to evolve naturally, so we'll use modern technology to force the issue.
 If we get lucky with the random function, then we'll end up with a brand new evolved Codemon.
 If we get unlucky, then the less said about the result, the better (we'll model it as an Empty Codeball here, rather than the hideous freak of nature that we'd get in reality).
 * ```def captureLifecycle(randomFunction: () => Boolean): Codeball[Codeball[Codeball[Codemon]]```: Finally, we put it all together.
-We'll write a method that simulates our budding industry where we try and capture a Codemon, use it to bait a trap and then fast evolve it.
+We'll write a method that simulates our budding industry where we try and capture a Codemon, use it to bait a trap and then fast evolve it for a quick profit.

 Additional notes:
 * As mentioned before, what we've essentially created is the Option data type, albeit with a different name.
 The Option type allows for the creation of so-called 'walled gardens' where failures are encapsulated within the data type, rather than being a different return type (such as null or an exception).
 * The exercise shows how a number of functor calls can be sequenced together to create a single pipeline that also deals with the failure case without the need for any branching logic.
 In the case of real Options, this might be reading config, where the first function might represent reading from a file, an operation that could fail, followed by using the result of that to determine a URL to read from that also might fail etc.
+* The limitations of map are shown towards the end, where the return type of nested calls becomes increasingly nested and difficult to work with, which is a major limitation.
 * This style is sometimes called 'railway-orientated programming', whereby there are two 'lines': the good line and the error line that we sometimes switch onto.
-* The limitations of map are shown towards the end, where the return type of nested calls becomes increasingly nested and difficult to work with, which is a major limitation.

 #### Take Home
 * Functor is a value in context that provides a method - usually called 'map' - that allows a function to be applied to the value.